terraware/terraware-devices/README.md

 To install a local copy of this repo as a dependency in another project: `pip install -e /path/to/terraware-devices`

+To install dependencies to work on the code locally: `pip install -e .`

 ## Packaging

 Run `make package` to package the code for public distribution.